 An annual report which Includes information on the number of registered patients and workforce age distribution.

-- the percentage of GPs who are female has increased.
-In 2002 female GPs accounted for 30.4 per cent of the total, in 2012 they accounted for 44.1 per cent.
+- The percentage of GP practitioners who are female has increased over the last decade.
+In 2003 female GP practitioners accounted for 31.7 per cent of the total, in 2013 they accounted for 46.6 per cent.

 Tel: 029 2082 5064